7. Time Evolution in Phase Space: Poisson Brackets and Constants of the Motion

 is called the Poisson bracket.
 (Warning!
 This is Landau's definition: many others use the opposite sign.)

-If, for a phase space function (that is, no explicit time dependence) then is a constant of the motion, also called an integral of the motion.
+If, for a phase space function (that is, no

 In fact, the Poisson bracket can be defined for any two functions defined in phase space: